 Invasive Ductal Breast Cancer (IDC)

-Invasive ductal carcinoma (IDC), also called infiltrating ductal carcinoma, is the most common type of breast cancer.
-It constitutes about 80% of all diagnosed breast cancers.
+Invasive ductal carcinoma (IDC), also called infiltrating ductal carcinoma, is the most common type of breast cancer, constituting about 80% of all diagnosed breast cancers.

 The breast is an organ designed to manufacture and deliver milk to the infant.
 The majority of the breast is composed of fatty tissue.
 Milk glands lie within this fatty tissue and are connected to the nipple via a series of ducts.

-Invasive means that the cancer which had originally started in the ducts of the breast (DCIS) has broken through the membrane of the ducts and invaded the surrounding tissue.
+Invasive means that the cancer which had originally started in the ducts of the breast (Ductal Cancer in Situ or DCIS) has broken through the membrane of the ducts and invaded the surrounding tissue.

-Once the cancer cells ahve broken through the ductal membrane, they can invade the lymph and blood systems, and spread further to other parts of the body.
+Once the cancer cells have broken through the duct membrane, they can invade the lymphatic and blood systems and spread further to other parts of the body.
 This is known as metastasis.

-Invasive ductal breast cancer usually occurs in women who are over the age of 55 years.
+Age - Invasive ductal breast cancer usually occurs in women who are over the age of 55 years.
 It is basically a postmenopausal condition.
 It can also occur in older men - that is, men who have crossed 50 years of age.
+IDC is the commonest type of breast cancer in men.

 Symptoms of Invasive Ductal Carcinoma (IDC):

-- No Symptoms: In early cases, invasive ductal breast cancer (IDC) can cause no symptoms of breast cancer at all.
-It may be suspected at a routine mammography or physical examination and then later confirmed by a biopsy.
+No Symptoms: In early cases, invasive ductal breast cancer (IDC) can cause no symptoms of breast cancer at all.
+A lump may be seen only at a routine mammography or on physical examination which is later diagnosed as IDC.

-- Pain: Pain is very uncommon.
+Pain: Pain is very uncommon.
 But in the presence of infection of the lump or when the lump presses on sensitive tissues like the nerves, there may be some amount of pain.
+Some women may experience a heaviness or a dull ache in the breast rather than actual pain.
+A new pain in the breast that does not decrease and remains for a long time should always be investigated for IDC.